dkarthe/webjeda-blog/_posts/2015-12-23-how-I-manged-to-integrate-polymer-with-github.md

 Copy these lines to your **index.html** page without deleting the default code.
 If you like it then delete the default code and keep the polymer one.

-How I included colored paper button?
+How did I include colored paper button?

 ## Color to Polymer buttons